lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 be wholly relevant and are given more as possible considerations; or areas that may require clarification for other non-experts."*

-    We thank the reviewer for the comments and hope that the below responses adequately address issues or suggestions raised.
+    We thank the reviewer for these supportive comments and hope that our responses below adequately address the issues and suggestions raised.

 - *"A key question for me is the choice of using the GEE approach, which is of course an established and appropriate method for many research questions, but I